Environmentalpublichealth/AI-HDX/online_app.md

 ### Deploy the codes as a web tool
-Weekly meeting: 7 pm -7:30 pm Thursday June 8th to June 22th.
+Weekly meeting: 7 pm -7:30 pm CT Thursday June 8th to June 22th.

 1. find a platform: wix.com